 Something every blogger needs to consider before it becomes a problem is how they are backing up their website.
 Although rare, mistakes can happen that cause your entire site to be wiped from your server.

 If you aren’t making regular backups, that could mean months of hard work down the drain.
-WordPress Backup to Dropbox is a free option for bloggers who are starting out, but if your blog is vital to your livelihood, you should look into more secure options, like VaultPress.
+UpdraftPlus WordPress Backup Plugin is a free option for bloggers who are starting out, but if your blog is vital to your livelihood, you should look into more secure options, like VaultPress.
 The basic VaultPress plan starts at $99 per year and it’s something I use myself on my most important websites.

 Cost: $0-400, some one-time fees and some annual